Leafwing-Studios/fop-rules/docs/character-options/powers/paragon-auras.md

 **Targets:** Multi-target

-**Attack:** Focus
+**Targeted defense:** Focus

 **Duration:** Until the start of your next turn

 </div>

 FLUFF.
 When you use this aura, create the _aura of radiance_ tile effect in a 2 tile radius around you.
-When this tile effect is triggered by an enemy, make a Focus attack against them, applying one stack of blinded if you hit.
+When this tile effect is triggered by an enemy, make a special attack against Focus against them, applying one stack of blinded if you hit.

 ## Aura of Resolve